eahrne/SafeQuant/README.md

 --- Introduction

-The SafeQuant Package includes a range of methods for analysis of Proteomics "Quant data".
+The SafeQuant Package includes methods for analysis of Proteomics "Quant data".
 More documentation to come.

 1) Install Dependencies